DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Algorithms and Methodology

-The computations of \Cref{eq:expectation_vector_form,eq:variance_vector_form} are illustrated in \Cref{fig:hl-diagram}d.
+In this paper, we do not model the variance of the reward function.
+However, this can be easily done by analogy with \Cref{eq:variance_vector_form} which will facilitate risk sensitive optimization, for example, conditional value at risk \cite{ChowGJP17}.
+The computations of \Cref{eq:expectation_vector_form,eq:variance_vector_form,eq:reward_expectation_vector_form} are illustrated in \Cref{fig:hl-diagram}d.
 Stacking these computations over multiple time steps gives us an approximation of the distribution over future states, captured analytically as a computation graph, as shown in \Cref{fig:hl-diagram}e.
-Adding the computation of the reward over these distributions in the same manner yields a computation graph for an approximation of the $\mathcal{Q}$-function.
+The $\mathcal{Q}$-function is then approximated as

+where we use $\gamma = 1$ in our experiments.
 Note that the computation graph propagates distributions and does not sample trajectories.
 The computation only requires the mean $(\hat{\mu}_\epsilon=0)$ and variance $(\hat{v}_\epsilon=1)$ of the noise which are known in advance and are absorbed as constants in the graph.